gitlabhq/gitlabhq/doc/development/testing_guide/flaky_tests.md

 [a ~"broken master" issue](https://about.gitlab.com/handbook/engineering/workflow/#broken-master) should be created.
-If the test cannot be fixed in a timely fashion, there is an impact on the productivity of all the developers, so you can decide to put it in quarantine by assigning the `:quarantine` metadata.
+If the test cannot be fixed in a timely fashion, there is an impact on the productivity of all the developers, so it should be placed in quarantine by assigning the `:quarantine` metadata.

 This means it will be skipped unless run with `--tag quarantine`: